 Each and every element of the tour naturally flowed into the next, and this was a testimony to the finely honed organizational skills and a well-planned itinerary.

 The last stop had us armed with a map, several suggestions of where to explore and a few ideas for gelato and a light lunch!
 Piero and Elena left us at the entrance to Siena where we enjoyed time to roam the medieval streets of this UNESCO World Heritage city.

 As we all filed back into the van at the end of the day for the trip back home, we had formed a lively group and had fun with a show & tell of purchases and then shared emails (for an eventual exchange of photos) and some of us took the opportunity to catch a bit of shut-eye before dinner.

 Between the support van, the attention to details and even the maps, I constantly felt that Elena and Piero had our back.

 No worries about being pushed into overdoing it, or getting lost or left behind along the way.

-In every case it was clear that the one day bike trip itinerary was artfully designed for both first timers and repeat travelers, and the actually bike time could be extended or shortened according to the skill level of the group.
+In every case it was clear that the one day bike tour itinerary was artfully designed for both first timers and repeat travelers, and the actually bike time could be extended or shortened according to the skill level of the group.
 It was a a day filled with the best of Tuscany: picturesque hamlets, panoramic scenery, traditional flavors & dose of architectural beauty.0